 In a few seconds, your Mac will be cleaned of unneeded system data, including broken preference files.
-If you'd only like to remove the broken preferences, before you click Clean, select "Review Details," only checkmark the box that says "Broken Preferences," and then click Clean.
-CleanMyMac 3 makes reseting system preference files on Mac incredibly simple.
+If you'd only like to remove the broken preferences, before you click Clean, select "Review Details," select the box that says "Broken Preferences," and then hit Clean.
+CleanMyMac X makes resetting system preference files on Mac incredibly simple.
 And it does a ton more, too.
 You can read more about it here.

 However, if you'd prefer to remove Mac system preference files yourself, check out the section below.

 How to delete system preference files on Mac manually